Pichtown History, Family Crest & Coats of Arms

 Early Notables of the Pichtown family (pre 1700)

 Outstanding amongst the family at this time was Sir John of Picton Castle; and Cesar Picton (c.1755-1836), who went from slave to successful businessman in England.
 As a slave, he was presented as a...

 Another 34 words (2 lines of text) are included under the topic Early Pichtown Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pichtown family to the New World and Oceana
+Migration of the Pichtown family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Pichtown or a variant listed above: John Pickton who settled in Maryland in 1725; Margaret Picton, a bonded passenger, who arrived in America in 1735; John Pickton, who came to Philadelphia, Pennsylvania in 1841.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.